RICK GREEN'S STATEMENT ON THE MASSACHUSETTS STATE SENATE'S ADOPTION OF A SANCTUARY STATE AMENDMENT

 "Last night, my opponent Barbara L'Italien pushed through in the eleventh hour, under cover of darkness, a backdoor amendment to the budget to make Massachusetts a sanctuary state.
 This action fundamentally undermines the rule of law.
 It will make the hard-working men and women of the Third District less safe by putting at risk critically-needed federal funding for law enforcement.
 Furthermore, this policy will have the effect of increasing illegal immigration and making Massachusetts a magnet for those seeking to hide from the law.
 This political maneuver to satisfy extreme elements of Sen. L'Italien's base is misguided and an affront to all those who have played by the rules as they seek to enter the country legally.
 I will always support the rule of law and therefore can never support sanctuary state or city policies in any form."

-Rick Green is the co-founder, CEO, and president of 1A Auto, one of the country’s largest online auto parts companies.
+Rick Green is the Co-Founder and CEO of 1A Auto, one of the country’s largest online auto parts companies.
 Rick and his brother Mike founded 1A to help people repair their own cars.
-The company succeeded due to one crucial innovation: 1A led the industry in providing customers a comprehensive series of practical how-to videos, free on their website.
+The company succeeded due to one crucial innovation: 1A empowers their customers with a comprehensive series of practical how-to videos, free on their website.

 Rick and Mike built 1A from nothing more than their shared passion for cars and the Green family work ethic.
 Today, 1A employs more than 450 people nationally, including at locations in Pepperell, Littleton, and Westford.
 It is the single largest seller of auto parts on eBay.
 1A Auto’s more than 5,000 how-to videos have more than 250,000,000 views.